Table of Contents

 Household cleaners rank among the almost oftentimes ingest toxic substances by pets.
 These products contain various chemicals that can cause serious harm:

-Present in disinfectants like pine sol and Lysol, these compounds are specially toxic to cats, potentially cause liver and kidney damage.
+- Phenols Present in disinfectants like pine sol and Lysol, these compounds are specially toxic to cats, potentially cause liver and kidney damage.

 Many pets are attracted to clean products because of their strong scents or because they’ve been spill on floors where pets can lick them.
 Invariably store cleaning supplies in cabinets with childproof locks and ensure floors are entirely dry after clean.